AceRodstin/Raccess-macOS/README.md

 ## More

-A full review about app you can read in a dedicated [article](https://habr.com/ru/articles/743556/)
+A full review about app you can read in a dedicated [article](https://habr.com/ru/articles/743556/).

-## Trust

-This is official repo for [app](), distributed in AppStore.
-So all Apple requirements are satisfied.

 ## Support

+This is official repo for application, distributed in AppStore.
 To support development you can buy [app]() in AppStore.